Jasraj-Jassar/CTFTOOLS2025/Tool Objects.data file viewer WMI_Forensics/README.md

 # WMI_Forensics

+This repo is a clone of the official repo made by David Pany (see credits sections at the end of the page)

 This repository contains scripts used to find evidence in WMI repositories, specifically OBJECTS.DATA files located at:

 - C:\WINDOWS\system32\wbem\Repository\OBJECTS.DATA